- We advise you to exercise normal safety precautions in Malta.

-Malta is party to the Schengen Agreement, along with 25 other European countries, which allows Australians to enter Malta without a visa in some circumstances.
+Malta is party to the Schengen Agreement, along with a number of other European countries, which allows Australians to enter Malta without a visa in some circumstances.
 See our travel bulletin on the Schengen Convention for more information.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Safety and security